modir/laminas-book/docs/users.md

 are correct.
 Authentication typically means you check your database for the given login, and if such login exists, you check if the hash calculated by the given password matches the hash of the password stored in the database.

+!!! important
-> You typically do not store raw passwords in database.
+    You typically do not store raw passwords in database.
 Instead, you store a *hash* of the password.
 This is done for security reasons.

 Once the authentication algorithm determines that the login and password are correct, it returns user *identity* - a unique ID of the user.
 The identity is typically stored to session, so the visitor doesn't need to pass authentication for every